Heidi EllisIntegrative psychotherapist

 Accredited registrant of the National Counselling Society (MNCS Accred).

-In my private practice I work with adults and young people with issues including anxiety, panic attacks, grief and loss, depression, trauma, stress, relationship issues, obsessive compulsive disorder, anger, gender and identity, self worth, self esteem, personal growth and development.
+In my private practice I work with adults and young people with issues including anxiety, panic attacks, depression, stress, trauma, grief and loss, relationship issues, obsessive compulsive disorder, low self-worth, low self-esteem, and building confidence.